Article

 “It’s just a cycle”: Resilience, poetics, and intimate disruptions

-Author: Bridie McGreavy (University of Maine Main)
+Authors: Bridie McGreavy (University of Maine Main) , Lauren E. Cagle (University of Kentucky, Lexington)

 • “It’s just a cycle”: Resilience, poetics, and intimate disruptions